o) Provisions

 3. All the subsequent issues (1) placement of DH in non-printing establishment or non- grant of benefit WJ Act on that count; (2) alleged transfers of DHs outside Delhi; (3) retiring workmen attaining 58 years after 07.01.2019 without giving them extension of 2 years; (4) fresh retrenchment under any provision of ID Act, are beyond the scope of powers and jurisdiction of the executing court and hence, cannot be agitated here or decided by this court in the present execution.
 For raising such issues workmen/DHs shall have the liberty to take recourse to other separate legal remedies available under law.

-award.
+4. The Execution court held that in the instant case notional salary of more than 250 DHs who were working with JD at different levels has to be fixed for calculations of their salary/salary dues/retiral dues in terms of award.
 Besides that, benefits of Working Journalist Act shall also form part of their notional salary for such specialized calculations, labour courts have special machinery and undoubtedly, they are more equipped than a general civil court.
 Therefore, it is deemed appropriate to send the execution to labour court through Ld.
 Labour Commissioner.

-a request to send the same to Ld.
+5. For quantification and payment of dues to all DHs except those who have already settled the matter, the Execution court transferred the file to the Ld.
+Principal District & Sessions Judge, PHC, New Delhi with a request to send the same to Ld.
 Labour Commissioner for its assignment to labour court of competent jurisdiction.
 The Management has filed the objections to the directions of calculations by the labour court.
 Notice issued by the District Court to counsel for the Workmen.
 However, in view of the cross CM mains filed by both the parties challenging the Execution Court order dated 26.02.2022 before the Delhi High Court the matter is kept in abeyance and is pending for further consideration, if any.

 HTL has preferred to challenge the final order dated 26.02.2022 before Delhi High Court by way of CM(M) 335/2022 challenging the decision on grounds of entitlement and payment to the 38 workers for the period Jan 2014 to August 2018 or till their retirement on the criteria of “no work, no pay” which principle has already been accepted by the Execution court in relation to other set of workmen in the same order and the directions to allow the benefit of Wage Board amongst other grounds, The CM(M) 335/2022 was listed before the concerned single judge of Delhi High Court on 8th April 2022 and the Court after hearing the arguments at length, asked HTL to submit compliance report pertaining to prior orders of this court and matter was listed for 24.05.2022.
-Accordingly, an affidavit in relation to the compliance of the order dated 27.08.2018 passed by Hon’ble High Court in W.P.(C) 5607/2016 has been filed.
-On 24.05.2022 the Hon’ble High Court directed HTL to pay the wages of three remaining workmen out of 38 workmen who were not paid the wages during 01.01.2014 till 31st August 2018.
-The HTL has complied with the directions of Hon’ble Delhi High Court and paid the wages to three workmen/ legal hires of the workmen.
+Accordingly, an affidavit in relation to the compliance of the order dated 27.08.2018

 On the issue of back wages, the workmen also filed Writ Petition against the order of Ld.
 Execution Court dated October 08, 2012 denying them back wages.
 This issue of Back wages is finally decided by Hon’ble Supreme Court vide order dated August 1, 2016 holding that back wages are not payable.
 Another small group of workmen filed another SLP (C) No. 28705/2015 challenging the same order of Division Bench, Delhi High Court, on same grounds, was also dismissed on 17.1.2024 .
 The workmen had filed a fresh Writ Petition before the single bench of Delhi High Court challenging the award dated January 23, 2012 to the extent of denial of back wages and concomitant benefits.
 The said Writ Petition was dismissed vide order dated October 3, 2016 on the ground of Res- judicata and on account of delay or latches.
 The judgment of the Single Bench of Delhi High Court was challenged by the workmen before Division Bench of Delhi High Court vide LPA No.691/2026, wherein notice was issued to the Company.
 The arguments were heard and judgment was passed by the Division Bench of Hon’ble High Court of Delhi on 13.09.2023 thereby Division Bench set aside the impugned judgment dated 03.10.2016 passed by the learned Single Judge and remanded back the matter for adjudication afresh on the issue of back -wages.
-The notice was served upon the Company and the matter is listed on 02.08.2024.
-The Company does not expect a material adverse outcome in the current round of litigation.
+The notice was served upon the Company and the matter is listed on 21.07.2025 The Company does not expect a material adverse outcome in the current round of litigation.

 (v) During the current year and as in the previous financial year, the Management has received few claims from employees who either retired, or were separated from the Company, regarding the benefits of Majhithia Wage Board recommendations.
 We have raised our objections on the maintainability of the Claim and the amount so claimed as due.
-The matters have been referred to respective Labour Courts for adjudication on the eligibility/ maintainability/ liability of such claims.
-Based on management assessment and current status of the above matter, the management is confident that no additional provision is required in the financial statements as on March 31, 2024.
+The matters have been referred to respective Labour Courts for adjudication on the eligibility/maintainability/ liability of such claims.
+Based on management assessment and current status of the above matter, the management is confident that no additional provision is required in the financial statements as on March 31, 2025.

 Management has received several favourable orders dismissing claims of the various employees during the current year.

-As at March 31, 2023, certain Land and Building was re-classified from ""Investment Property"" to “Non-current assets held for sale” being held for sale.
-During the year ended March 31, 2024, the company is able to dispose of partial Investment Property and the Company remains committed to its plan to sell the balance.
+As at March 31, 2024, certain Land and Building was re-classified from ""Investment Property"" to “Non-current assets held for sale” being held for sale.
+During the year ended March 31, 2025, the company is able to dispose of partial Investment Property and the Company remains committed to its plan to sell the balance.
 These assets are being measured at the lower of its carrying amount and fair value less costs to sell.
-No impairment has been recognised during year ended March 31, 2024 and March 31, 2023.
+No impairment has been recognised during year ended March 31, 2025 and March 31, 2024.

 "Non-current assets held for sale relating to investment property" are being presented as part of "Unallocated segment" as part of Segment information in accordance with Ind AS 108 Operating Segments.